r-barnes/ArcRasterRescue/README.md

 To use the software, run `make` to build `arc_raster.exe`.

-List the rasters in the geodatabase using
+List the numbers and names of rasters in the geodatabase using

     ./arc_raster.exe path/to/geodatabase.gdb/

 Extract to a GeoTIFF using

     ./arc_raster.exe path/to/geodatabase.gdb/ <RASTER NUM> <OUTPUT FILE>

+You can also extract a GeoTIFF using

+    ./arc_raster.exe path/to/geodatabase.gdb/ <RASTER NAME> <OUTPUT FILE>

 Requirements
 ============